thonatt/CSL/README.md

 # C++ integrated Shading Language

-CSL is a C++ header-only library for writing OpenGL shaders directly inside computer graphics applications code.
+CSL is a C++ header-only library, self-transpiling into GLSL, which allows to write OpenGL shaders directly inside computer graphics applications code.
 The concept is that shader correctness is checked at compile-time while a string corresponding to the GLSL code is produced at run-time.
 CSL aims to provide convenient and maintainable shader writing thanks to :

 + Having a syntax as close as possible to GLSL.
 + Checking GLSL specification compliance at compile-time as much as possible.